Artificial intelligence in India: Agriculture

 On 12 December 2023, KissanAI announced the release of Dhenu 1.0, world's first agriculture-specific LLM designed for Indian farmers.
 It can handle 300,000 instruction sets and understand English, Hindi, and Hinglish queries.
 The platform provides voice-based, tailored assistance.
 KissanAI used Sarvam AI's OpenHathi for bilingual support and worked with NimbleBox for APIs.
 Dhenu 1.0 utilizes OpenHermes 2.5 Mistral 7B.
 KissanAI is supported by Microsoft for Startups.
 For climate resilient agriculture practices, KissanAI partnered with the United Nations Development Programme in January 2024 to develop a voice-based vernacular GenAI virtual assistant.
 The main goals of this project are to overcome language barriers and offer easily comprehensible information so that female farmers can actively engage in and profit from generative AI developments.
 Dhenu2, an open-source version, was launched in October 2024, providing solutions for agribusinesses, farmers, and policymakers worldwide.
 It is available in three models: 8B, 3B, and 1B, and is powered by the Llama 3.
 The platform is based on 1.5 million synthetic and real-world instructions that cover more than 4,000 agricultural topics and categories.
 Over 100,000 farmers were interviewed to gain insights that provided practical information for better decision-making.

 Uttar Pradesh Open Network for Agriculture, a digital public infrastructure, powered by Gemini and Beckn protocol, was launched in January 2025 by the Government of Uttar Pradesh in collaboration with Google Cloud Platform.
 Farmers will get one-stop access to market linkages, loans, mechanization, and advisory services for selling their produce.
 Voice user interface will be available to farmers in Hindi, Bengali, Telugu, Kannada, Gujarati, and Punjabi, with other Indian languages to be added in 2025.

-AgriHub, a center of excellence for sustainable agriculture co-funded by the MeitY and the Government of Madhya Pradesh, was opened by IIT Indore on 27 January 2025.
-It will use AI, machine learning, and deep learning to revolutionize the agricultural industry.
-By using big data analytics and genomic research to support data-driven agriculture, it will enable research in precision agriculture, xerophyte, and AI-driven disease diagnostics.